10 SEO Writing Tips for Law Firms That Need Writers for Hire

 Reaching out across different social media platforms is a vital component to reaching target clientele.
-Social media is also the perfect place to promote new content, such as your most recently published blog, and to make it shareable.
+Social media is also the perfect place to promote new legal content, such as your most recently published law blog, and to make it shareable.
 You can also employ visual marketing through images and videos more easily through these platforms.

 However, don’t forget the different community and business standards for promoting on different platforms.
 For example, if you are an attorney who handles criminal law in any form, some social media platforms could flag any content that contains references to violence and weapons.
-Use social media to your advantage, but make sure you follow platform guidelines so your content remains visible and shareable.
+Use social media to your advantage, but make sure you follow platform guidelines so your legal SEO content remains visible and shareable.

 8. Create Reputable Backlinks